-Maryland College Investment Plan Earns Morningstar's Highest Rating for the Fourth Year in a Row!
+Maryland College Investment Plan Earns Morningstar's Highest Rating for the Fifth Year in a Row!

 See how easy it is to save with a “Gold” rated college savings plan.
-It’s a decision that can make a big difference for your child’s future.
+It’s a decision that can help you stay on track to meet your college savings goals and make a big difference in your child’s future.

 Details on Morningstar's ratings:

 2014, 2013 and 2012: Morningstar analysts reviewed 64 plans for 2014

 ratings (10/21/2014), 2013 ratings (10/22/13), and 2012 ratings (10/15/12), of

 which 4 plans received a "Gold" rating.
 To determine a plan's rating,